 Christina Selvek, 2005 (MLA 2004)

 This post-graduate internship, funded by the National Park Service through the Student Conservation Association, involved the preparation of site history, existing conditions, and analysis and evaluation for Fort Tilden, an early twentieth-century Army reservation in Queens, New York.
 The internship included writing, research, and development of illustrated plans documented historic and existing conditions.
-The Cultural Landscape Report, being prepared through the department’s partnership with the National Park Service, is anticipated for completion in 2010.
+The Cultural Landscape Report, being prepared through the department’s partnership with the National Park Service, was completed in 2013 following resolution of National Register issues in 2009 (see Published Reports section).

 Stabilization Plan for the Mansion Grounds, Marsh-Billings-Rockefeller National Historic Site